pafmon/ks-api/README.md

 }
 ```

-or a GET request:

-`GET /api/v1/stress/10000/10`
-This request will generate and solve a knapsack problem with 10000 items (each of them with a random weight up to 10)
+or a GET request.
+For example a `GET /api/v1/stress/10000/10` would generate and solve a knapsack problem with 10000 items (each of them with a random weight up to 10).

 #### Knapsack problem